Configuration options

 b4.pw-project

-(v0.10+)This should contain the name of your patchwork project, as seen in the URL subpath to it (e.g.
+The name of the patchwork project, exactly as seen in the URL sub-path.
+For example:

 b4.pw-review-state